 - Markel Corp.

-eRenterPlan is only available to renters who live in buildings that have registered for their coverage with LeasingDesk, so if you enter your ZIP code on its website and don't see your building, you won't be eligible for a policy.
+eRenterPlan is only available to renters who live in buildings that have registered for their coverage with LeasingDesk.
+If you enter your ZIP code on its website and don't see your building, you won't be eligible for a policy.
 Instead, you'll be offered a quote from a partner organization called CoverMyStuff.
-These policies are distinct from eRenterPlan and are underwritten by Homesite, a subsidiary of American Family Insurance, one of the largest insurers in the country by market share.
+These policies are distinct from eRenterPlan and are underwritten by Homesite, a subsidiary of American Family, one of the largest insurers in the country by market share.

 eRenterPlan provides the standard coverage features you would expect from a renters insurance policy, but the product has limited options for adjusting your base coverage and adding features.
-For instance, coverage for property damage has a maximum limit of $50,000, so if your personal property is worth more than that, eRenterPlan policies won't cover you in full.
+For instance, coverage for property damage has a maximum limit of $50,000, so if your personal property is worth more than that, an eRenterPlan policy won't cover you in full.

 Emergency medical payment coverage in eRenterPlan is equally inflexible, at $1,000 of coverage.
 Finally, although eRenterPlan offers adjustable limits for theft or damage to jewelry, it does not let you adjust limits for other high-value items.
 So, if you have valuable silverware or goldware that you want to ensure is covered, you will be stuck with eRenterPlan's standard limit.

-There are two positive features of eRenterPlan coverage, but neither makes eRenterPlan worth considering above other options.
+There are two positive features of eRenterPlan coverage, but neither makes eRenterPlan worth considering compared to other options.
 The first is that property damage is valued at replacement cost.
-This means that if your personal property is damaged or stolen, you will be reimbursed for an item of similar quality regardless of wear and tear.
+This means that if your personal property is damaged or stolen, you will be reimbursed for an item of similar quality, regardless of wear and tear.
 However, inclusion of replacement cost reimbursement is fairly common in renters insurance policies, and if it's not included in standard coverage it can usually be acquired for a small additional fee.